-Digital Transformation has changed the banking industry and shows no sign abating.
+Digital Transformation has changed the banking industry and shows no signs of abating.
 Chances are high that anyone we meet has at least interacted with digital finance products in one form or another.
-FinTech products such payment apps and virtual credit score advisors are largely ubiquitous due to their usefulness.
+FinTech products such as payment apps and virtual credit score advisors are largely ubiquitous due to their usefulness.
 In essence, if there is a financial need then there is a digital service for it.

-However, it would be incorrect to assume that the development of disruptive financial products has happened in isolation or randomly.
-Leaders and institutions have invested a considerable effort and money to push this field into an ever-increasing expanse.
-As we probe further, it would become apparent that this effort is calculated, strategized, and carefully executed.
+However, it would be incorrect to assume that the development of disruptive financial products has happened in isolation or just arbitrarily.
+Leaders and institutions have invested a considerable amount of money and effort to push this field into an ever-increasing expanse.
+As we delve deeper, it would become apparent that this effort is calculated, strategised, and carefully executed.
 The four pillars of digital transformation shown below provide insight into how the banking sector is being shaped anew.

 Pillars of Digital Transformation

-- Traditional business models state that customers value only the end-product.
-However, due to an increased understanding of their needs, it has emerged that customers also value service delivery.
-For example, the generational gap has forced companies to reconsider how they conduct client interactions for services.
-An example would be, say, approving a mortgage.
-Specifically, it involves changing methods of delivery and tailoring them to the tastes of different groups.
+Traditional business models state that customers value only end-product.
+However, due to an increased understanding of their needs, it has become pretty evident that customers also value service delivery.
+For example, the generational gap has forced companies to reconsider how they conduct their client interactions for services.
+An example of this would be, say, approving a mortgage.
+To be more specific, it involves changing methods of delivery and tailoring them according to the tastes and preferences of different groups.

-The above says that empathizing with customers is important to understanding them.
+In essence, the above point says that empathizing with customers is important to understand them.
 As a direct example, Capital One has transformed its branches into café lounges in the US.
 There, customers can visit, relax, and receive advice from financial experts.
 This adaptation was the outcome of grasping the millennial lifestyle and choices.
 They prefer to do most of their activities on their smartphones and dislike physical branches.
 The solution, thus, must improve experience at these branches and provide a more holistic environment.

 In the online realm, banks have transferred control over the product experience to their users.
 Customers can now pick and choose what they want.
 Also, by tracking their satisfaction levels banks can make themselves more efficient.
 Thus, customized products from diverse portfolios now closely monitor satisfaction levels.